gvwilson/sensibleadventures/bookster/bookster.md

 off.

-The clerk inked a round stamp and rolled it carefully across the bosun's signature.
+The clerk inked a round stamp and rolled it carefully across the bosun's final signature.
 "I think, yes, that should be everything.
 No, a moment, there's–no, no, that's all.
 Thank you, bosun."
 He stood and nodded.
 "Now, you said you wanted to speak to the captain?
 Yes?
 Good.
 He should be upstairs.
 You know the way?"

 ---

 The captain was indeed upstairs–three flights of granite stairs worn smooth by a slow waterfall of feet.
-The brass handrail beside them had been worn shiny-smooth by generations of hands.
+The polished bamboo handrail beside them had been worn shiny-smooth by generations of hands.
 Clerks in blue jackets bustled past the trio from Starboard Town, squawking "shortage" and "inventory" to one another like strange flightless birds.

 Erileine was so busy gawking at the tapestries on the walls and the statues frowning sternly between them that she stumbled on every tenth